TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 * chronological order
 * 1st person plural or 2nd person
 * modality (must, have to, need to, can, etc.)
+* adverbial clauses of manner (in a way that), of condition (if), of time (after ...)
+* common words/expressions ("it is good/smart/best to ...")

-*Note*: If a text has features of an instruction, but it is subjective (contains subjective adjectives or adverbs, words that convey certainty), annotate it as Opinion/Argumentation, and use the secondary category Instruction.
+> ❕ If a text has features of an instruction, but it is subjective (contains subjective adjectives or adverbs, words that convey certainty), annotate it as Opinion/Argumentation as the primary category, and use the secondary category Instruction.

+> ❕ if the text informs the reader what has to be done (rules) with many modal verbs, but does not address the reader (using 1st or 2nd person) - is more administrative, then annotate it as Instruction (primary category) + Information/Explanation (secondary category).
+See an example on the link below.

 Go to [examples](Instruction_examples).